grapergrape/Abstracter/README.md

 `pip install -r requirements.txt`

 To run the project interactively, ensure you are in the root directory of the project.
-Run `python main.py` and when prompted, enter your question.
+Run `python main.py` and when prompted, you have thre supproted modes:
+- mode 1: is the same as the original version that reads the abstract and anwsers your question based on the abstract of the articles in question,
+- mode 2: you hardcode the intial query that will use PubMeds and IEEE algorithms for querying relevant articles, and a mroe specific question that your LLM agent will use to go though abstracts of fetched articles, the output is stored in the corresponding JSON file,
+- mode 3: you ask the LLM model a specific question about an article, he reads the scientific paper in chunks extracts relevant info from chunks, combines the chunk summaries into a coherent anwser based on the initial question> i got a detailed resposne from a 37 page scientific article in 1 minute and 20 seconds.

 ### Docker-compose Mode DEPRICATED due to interactive mode selection
+# you can still use this if you hardcode everything
 To run the project using docker-compose:

 1. Install Docker and docker-compose.